 How long does a closing take?

-Do I have to be at the closing as a Seller?
+Do I have to be at the closing as the Seller?

-Do I have to be at the closing as a Buyer?
+Do I have to be at the closing as the Buyer?

 Does my spouse have to be at the closing if my spouse is not on the loan?